-Dental Crowns: Preserve Damaged Teeth with a Crown
+Dental Crowns: Preserving Damaged Teeth

-Dental Crowns Consultation and Treatment Planning
+Consultation and Treatment Planning

-If tooth decay or damage is so extensive that veneers, direct composite bonding or other conservative treatments aren’t viable treatment options or if you have undergone root canal therapy your dentist will consult with you about dental crowns.
-Whether used to restore a damaged tooth or to create a lifelike tooth replacement for an implant, crowns can be fabricated in dental laboratories or in your dentist’s office, depending on the crown material.
+If tooth decay or damage is so extensive that veneers, direct composite bonding or other conservative treatments aren’t viable treatment options — or if you have undergone root canal therapy — your dentist will consult with you about dental crowns.
+Whether used to restore a damaged tooth or to create a lifelike tooth replacement for an implant, crowns can be fabricated in dental laboratories or in your dentist’s office, depending on the material.

-Part of your dental crown consultation may involve taking impressions of your existing tooth (or teeth) as a basis for creating the shape and size of your crown restoration(s).
-If dental crowns will be used as part of a smile makeover, these impressions are used to make models for designing the new length, shape and alignment of your teeth, so that you can preview your new smile before committing to treatment.
+Part of your consultation may involve taking impressions of your existing tooth (or teeth) as a basis for creating the shape and size of your restoration(s).
+If crowns will be used as part of a smile makeover, these impressions are used to make models for designing the new length, shape and alignment of your teeth, so that you can preview your new smile before committing to treatment.

 Your dentist also will describe the tooth preparation process, as well as your options with regard to local anesthesia (to numb your teeth and surrounding areas) and sedation dentistry, if necessary.
-If your dental crown treatment involves placement of a temporary crown, your dentist will advise you of how long you will need to have the temporary in place and what hygiene steps to take to ensure functionality.
+If your treatment involves placement of a temporary crown, your dentist will advise you of how long you will need to have the temporary in place and what hygiene steps to take to ensure functionality.

 A recent technology, CAD/CAM technology (computer-aided design/manufacturing technology) has evolved to display a 3-D picture of the teeth.
 A restoration is then created through milling of a ceramic block.
-If this technology is located in the dental office (chair-side CAD/CAM), there will be no need for a temporary crown or return visit for the final cementation.
+If this technology is located in the dental office (chair-side CAD/CAM), there will be no need for a temporary or return visit for the final cementation.

-Dental Crowns Recovery and Aftercare
+Recovery and Aftercare

 After your permanent crown has been placed, your dentist will provide you with information about caring for your new restoration.
 In general, maintain proper oral hygiene habits by brushing twice daily and flossing with dental floss or interdental cleaners (specially designed brushes and sticks) once a day.
 These practices will help to remove plaque from the area where the crown meets the gum, and help prevent dental decay and gum disease.

-Crown Materials: Gold, Ceramic and Porcelain Crowns
+Gold, Ceramic and Porcelain Crowns